foc-me/local-indexed/readme.md

 const typedStore = indexed.collection<Store>("store") // LDBCollection<Store>
 ```

-actually `any` type value cannot be inserted into object store even though `IDBObjectStore.add(value: any, key?: IDBValidKey)` and `IDBObjectStore.put(value: any, key?: IDBValidKey)` both specify the value parameter type as any
+Actually `any` type value cannot be inserted into object store even though `IDBObjectStore.add(value: any, key?: IDBValidKey)` and `IDBObjectStore.put(value: any, key?: IDBValidKey)` both specify the `value` parameter type as any.

+**Pay special attention to the fact that most collection apis will try to open a database connection.**
+**If the current database does not exist, they will try to create one.**
+**This may cause unexpected database versions that do not meet expectations.**

 ### detial apis